Shader Toggler

 Screenshot of the ReShade add-on tab.

-Minimize other add-ons to make it clearer.
-Ensure you are in the game and have a problematic effect like Chromatic Aberration visible:
+Close other add-ons to make the view clearer.
+Make sure you are in the game and can see an effect you want to fix, like Chromatic Aberration:

 ../_images/shadertoggler3.png